Using Emotion Nouns

 that the utility receivable issue would ever actually be satisfactorily resolved.

-corporate value disciplines.
+growth via dedication to a desirable set of corporate value disciplines.
 I suggested that honesty be an

 example of such a value discipline -- defining it, as Authentix Coaches had already defined it for clients

 Honesty: The discipline of avoiding either inaccuracy or deception and of being reciprocally

 open about intents and evolving intentions.

-Authentix Coaches had developed and practised over many years as disciplines
+Authentix Coaches had developed and practised over many years the Authentix list of eight definitions

-and I both saw the list as offering a blueprint for increasing the level of trust each Chant person would feel able safely to repose in the
+blueprint for increasing the level of trust each Chant person would feel able, safely, to repose in the

 authenticity and empathy of other Chant people.
 I therefore proposed inserting a preface to the

-existing ESOP draft – one that would explicitly commit Chant people to
+existing ESOP draft – one that would explicitly commit Chant people to adopting defined value

 start with the eight value-discipline definitions adopted in Authentix coaching engagements.